• Skip to primary navigation

 When my family and I lived in Austin, Texas, we discovered the wonderful world of breakfast tacos.
 We fell in love with them because they are delicious, satisfying, and comforting.
 The combination of ingredients to create various fillings is endless.
 Breakfast tacos are always a favorite breakfast entree in our family.
 If you have not made them, give them a try!
 I bet they will be a winner with your family too!

 When we moved to Oregon, we were disappointed to learn that breakfast burritos were served in Oregon instead of breakfast tacos.
-Fortunately, they are quick and easy to make, so that we can make them at home.
+Fortunately, they are quick and easy to make, so we can make them home.
 Breakfast tacos are on our regular breakfast rotation.
 However, we miss our favorite taco joints in Austin!

 Are you looking for make-ahead breakfasts that your family will love?
 Then try breakfast tacos.
 They are the perfect make-ahead breakfast that will keep everyone full until lunch.
-Make a batch of tacos and either refrigerate them for the week or freeze them.
+Make a batch of tacos and refrigerate them for the week or freeze them.
 They will be ready for you to reheat for a quick and delicious breakfast on those busy weekday mornings.

 Jump to:

-• Why are Breakfast Tacos the Perfect Way to Start your Day?
+• Why are Breakfast Tacos the Perfect Way to Start Your Day?

 • What is the Difference between Breakfast Burritos and Tacos?